-(formerly known as the "Professional Engineers Scholarship") This award was established by the Association of Professional Engineers of Prince Edward Island and is granted to the thirdyear Engineering student with second-place standing who intends to continue study towards an Engineering degree.
+This award was established by the Association of Professional Engineers of Prince Edward Island and is granted to the third-year Engineering student with second-place standing who intends to continue study towards an Engineering degree.
 This award is given to the student with the second-highest academic standing on the common courses successfully completed by the candidates.

-The Laurie A. Coles Engineering Scholarship
+• The Laurie A. Coles Engineering Scholarship

-(formerly known as the "Professional Engineers Scholarship") This award was established by the Association of Professional Engineers of Prince Edward Island and is granted to the third-year Engineering student with third-place standing who intends to continue study towards an Engineering degree.
+This award was established by the Association of Professional Engineers of Prince Edward Island and is granted to the third-year Engineering student with third-place standing who intends to continue study towards an Engineering degree.
 This award is given to the student with the third-highest academic standing on the common courses successfully completed by the candidates.